Chepstow Racecourse Guide

 Summary of Chepstow Racing

-The home of the Welsh National and a whole of host of other great meetings throughout the year Chepstow is a fantastic racecourse and the jewel in the crown of Welsh racing.
+The home of the Welsh National and a whole host of other great meetings throughout the year, Chepstow is a fantastic racecourse and the jewel in the crown of Welsh racing.

-Great facilities, customer service and a sense of fun make the course popular with people of all ages, as well as hardened racing fans as well as those just out for a good day out.
+Great facilities, customer service, and a sense of fun make the course popular with people of all ages, as well as seasoned racing fans and those just out for a good day.